defo-project/.github/profile/README.md

 defo-project repos also support ECH split-mode so we also have a daily check that those build and pass the basic ECH test.

-As of 2025-12-04, the nginx repo here still needs to have ECH split-mode added back.
-There were more changes to the upstreamed ECH shared-mode code than in other cases so we'll catch up with that shortly.

 Packages with our ECH code yet to be upstreamed:

 | Package  | 'Builder' status | Details |